Published On: Jan 14 2014 12:14:40 PM ESTUpdated On: Oct 30 2015 02:00:00 AM EDT

 After Arnold's departure following season three, Al Molinaro joined the cast as Al Delvecchio, the new owner/cook of the drive-in.
 Al later married Chachi's mother, Louisa, becoming Chachi's stepfather and Fonzie's Uncle.
 The character left the show in 1982 to appear on "Joanie Loves Chachi," but returned in three later episodes of "Happy Days."

 After "Happy Days," Molinaro starred in the short-lived sitcom "The Family Man" in 1990-91.
 He and his "Happy Days" co-star Anson Williams opened a chain of diners in the Midwest called Big Al's in the late 1980s.
 He retired from acting in 1992 at age 73, but continued to appear in TV commercials until the early 2000s.
 He also appeared in Weezer's music video for the 1994 song "Buddy Holly" (pictured), which was set in Arnold's Drive-In.
+He died at age 96 on Oct.
+30, 2015, of complications from an infected gallbladder.

 Ted McGinley joined the show in 1980 after Ron Howard left, playing Richie’s cousin Roger Phillips, a teacher and eventual principal who worked with Fonzie at Patton High School.